 Keep in mind that if you have pets, you might be more careful in where you place your sensor and which lights it turns on.
 Otherwise, your cat's evening strolls may wake you up unexpectedly.

-Don't forget your basement or cellar stairs even if you're not often down there, those trips to the basement or cellar usually result in carrying something back up.
+Bright idea: Don't forget your basement or cellar stairs — even if you're not often down there, those trips to the basement or cellar usually result in carrying something back up.

-A motion sensor placed at the entrance of the bathroom not only helps you find your way with the right setting, it won't jolt you out of your sleepy state during the middle of the night.
-Set it to trigger a specific dim, warm setting during the evening and bright, cool light during the morning.
+A smart motion sensor placed at the entrance of the bathroom not only helps you find your way — with the right setting, it won't jolt you out of your sleepy state during the middle of the night.
+Set the motion sensor to trigger a specific dim, warm setting during the evening and bright, cool light during the morning.